Th3Whit3Wolf/zola_wiki/content/Pages/Magni_Linux.md

 Magni Linux take a different path than most Linux distros in that it tries to replace normal tools written in C with similiar tools that are faster written in safer languages.
 We use these tools because they are faster and have fewer bugs and vulnerabilities.
 Many of these tools also have more features than their C counterpart.

-Magni Linux intends to be competetive with fastest of Linux distros, with that goal in mind many of packages in the Magni Linux use PGO (Profile Guided Optimization), and Static Linking, and other optimizations.
+Magni Linux intends to be competitive with fastest of Linux distros, with that goal in mind many of packages in the Magni Linux use PGO (Profile Guided Optimization), and Static Linking, and other optimizations.

 ### Versatility